top of page

 Political leadership incubators (PLIs), like those founded with the help of the non-partisan Apolitical Foundation Accelerator, give community, private sector, and advocacy leaders considering running for office a place to start.
 More information on PLIs can be found in Apolitical Foundation’s Better Leaders, Better Democracies: Mapping the Organizations Shaping 21st Century Politicians (2022) report.

 “After going through our programs, our participants strengthen their sense of purpose and agency through their understanding of the role they need to play, individually and collectively, in protecting our democracy.”
-Augusto Townsend Klinge, CEO of Recambi
+Augusto Townsend Klinge, CEO of Recambio

 Find out more via this list of almost 80 organizations supporting politicians across the Political Leadership Impact Path and collection of trailblazing initiatives working on leaders’ mental wellbeing.